COVID-19 and Undocumented Workers

 If financial support is available, how can it be distributed?

 Many undocumented workers live in fear of being detained and deported—but often have close ties with other members of their communities, and with social, labor, and religious groups.
 This means that trusted local community and advocacy groups can play a vital role in delivering emergency support during this pandemic, and can work with both local government and private philanthropic funders to ensure that funding reaches those in need.

-In the United States, Open Society is working closely with the National Domestic Workers Alliance, which had already developed an online payment system, Alia, that it is using to administer a self-funded benefits system for domestic workers who are predominantly women, often undocumented, and mostly without bank accounts.
-The Open Society Foundations are supporting the National Domestic Workers Alliance to build out the Alia platform so that it can assist a broader range of essential workers in the United States who are vulnerable to the economic fallout of the crises, including undocumented workers.
+In the United States, Open Society is working closely with the National Domestic Workers Alliance, to build out their Alia platform—originally designed to administer a self-funded benefits system for domestic workers who are often undocumented and mostly without bank accounts—so that it could assist a broader range of essential workers in the United States who are vulnerable to the economic fallout of the crises, including undocumented workers.

 How can undocumented workers be protected from the risks of COVID-19?

 Beyond the economic impact, undocumented workers and their families are particularly at risk.
 Many are involved in essential work that has never stopped, such as food supply and retailing—and live in dormitories or crowded apartments where there is a higher risk of contagion.

 Migrant workers must be made eligible for paid time off and sick leave.
 They should not be forced to choose between going to work sick and losing their livelihoods when they are taken ill.
 Few of the undocumented workers who lost their jobs as a result of this pandemic had income to fall back on because of low wages, lack of severance and exclusion from unemployment insurance and other social safety nets because of their legal status.